Shopify/polaris/polaris.shopify.com/content/design/colors/using-color.md

           ### Text

           Text color can be used on any text element and any icon element that accompanies text.
-Text colors are designed to be fully accessible in terms of contrast on their corresponding backgrounds and surfaces and should only be used in tandem with them, but can generally be used on any other background or surface if contrast is sufficient.
+Text colors are designed to be fully accessible, in terms of contrast on their corresponding backgrounds and surfaces, and should only be used in tandem with them, but can generally be used on any other background or surface if contrast is sufficient.

           Text color that exists on a fill has its own `on-fill` color.
 This relationship is strict and `on-fill` text can only be used on its corresponding `fill` color.